enricotj/telapart/Level Design Ideas/README.md

 Color Coding:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	1.
 Lighter Color - Puzzle blocks.
 These are the blocks necessary to move to solve the puzzle.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	2.
 Normal Color - Stationary (regular) blocks.
 These blocks are not necessary for solution but can be moved.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	3.
 Darker Color - Hazard blocks.
 These blocks present a hazard to the player and will prompt movement if touched.
-There are two types:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  There are two types:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;		A 1x1 hazard is considered a stationary (regular) hazard block.
 These remain in place and cannot be moved.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;		A 4x4 hazard is considered an interactive hazard block (enemy).
 These will attack the player and can be moved.